About me

 Training, qualifications & experience

-I have a postgraduate degree (MA) in Clinical Counselling.
-I've worked with clients from a wide range of backgrounds struggling with depression, anxiety, social anxiety, panic attacks, anger issues, addiction, feeling sad, and coping with family issues, separation and divorce, among many other problems.
+I'm a level-7 qualified therapist, holding a postgraduate degree (MA) in Clinical Counselling.
+I've worked with clients from a wide range of backgrounds struggling with depression, anxiety, social anxiety, panic attacks, anger issues, addiction, feeling lost, or coping with family issues, separation and divorce, among many other problems.

 Member organisations